FinDockLabs/experience-cloud-donation-flows-fundraising-uk/README.md

 ## Installation
-1. Press the buttons to deploy the repo to the org.
+1. Press the button to deploy the repo to the org.
 2. Follow [these instructions](https://help.salesforce.com/s/articleView?id=experience.rss_flow_guestuser.htm&type=5) to set up the guest user access for the flow.
 Do this for Dontation_Flow.
 3. Go to the donation Flow -> Payment Screen -> Payment Method Selection component
    - configure at least some payment methods